 Because I’m doing this, I will not be doing a post today.
 I’ll post tomorrow regarding the importance of client control, then on Friday for Fetish Friday.
 Both of those are ready to go, but I’m not going to keep sending folks who want to read them on a merry internet goose chase anymore.

 Remember, guys, outside of the Patreon and Ko-Fi links, L&L is an endeavor of love for me.
-I don’t sell advertising, I don’t collect information, and I pay a hell of a lot for the website and server space already.
+I don’t sell advertising, I don’t collect information, and I pay a lot for the website and server space already.
 There’s no cash here to hire someone to monitor it, and I don’t really sell a product.
-Without monetizing the site, there’s simply no money to pay for dedicated services to stop this shit from happening, and I’m not a fan of monetizing the site.
+Without monetizing the site, there’s simply no money to pay for dedicated services to stop this from happening, and I’m not a fan of monetizing the site.
+I do know some people who use an Adelaide colocation service for their site, but they also monetize theirs, so that’s a different thing.

 Hopefully, all goes well.
 Just in case, though, I’m spending part of today backing up all of our past posts so I can restore the archive if something goes terribly, terribly wrong tonight.